charcoalphp/charcoal/README.md

 Charcoal Factory
 ================

-Factories create or build dynamic PHP objects.
+Factories **create** (or build) dynamic PHP objects.
+Factories can resolve a _type_ to a FQN and create instance of this class with an optional given set of arguments, while ensuring a default base class.

 [![Build Status](https://travis-ci.org/locomotivemtl/charcoal-factory.svg?branch=master)](https://travis-ci.org/locomotivemtl/charcoal-factory)